Supreme Court examples of dashes—em-dashes, en-dashes, and hyphens

 — Justice Jackson (dissenting) in DEPARTMENT OF EDUCATION v.
 CALIFORNIA

-— showing the tiny hyphen separating the compound words “3-year” and 2-year” and the longer en-dash separating the range of the statutory sections 1 and 2
+— showing the tiny hyphen separating the compound modifiers “3-year” and “2-year” and the longer en-dash separating the range of the statutory sections 1 and 2

 -